 Tipping General Rule is 10%.

 There is no need to tip taxi drivers.
-Taxi rates must be shown on there window.Airport:
+Taxi rates must be shown on their window.Airport:

 2.5miles to the old town of Tallinn, just around 10/15 minutes taxi ride.